 The conflicts of the parents will always get in between them that often lead to failure in promoting the best welfare of the child.
 They do not realize that the more they fight over the custody of their child, the more that the latter may be affected.
-In fact, there are even cases where the son or daughter acts rebellious and chooses to go to none of his or her parents, according to a lawyer in Milwaukee.
+In fact, there are even cases where the son or daughter acts rebellious and chooses to go to none of his or her parents, according to a lawyer.

 In child custody cases, it is really difficult for the contesting parties to come into an agreement.
 It seems like the battle never ends.
 This is the reason why a parenting coordinator must be present.
 The parenting coordinator can help both the parents to make better decisions involving the custody and welfare of their child.
 An effective coordinator can present the pros and cons of the possible outcome of a custody case to enable the parents to make wise choices.
 At the same time, he can also encourage the parents to enter into a compromise agreement wherein none of them is on the losing end.

 The court may appoint the parenting coordinator to aid the spouses in discussing the custody of their child.
 Under the applicable laws of the state, there are only two instances when the judge may do the same.
 The first instance is when the parents agree and give consent that a parenting coordinator should be present in the custody case.
 The second case is through the court's own initiative wherein the judge can appoint even if the parents do not agree nor give consent.
 This is only possible when the judge believes that the appointment of a coordinator can protect the best interest of the child.

 In case you are having trouble with the custody case involving your child, you may consider utilizing a parenting coordinator.
 For a better judgment about this matter, you can always ask for legal advice from your lawyer.
 The presence of a parenting coordinator is appropriate in all type of custody cases.